dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

 ) in the Windows documentation.

 - **Auto play default auto run behavior**
   This setting affects the default behavior for Autorun commands.
-Autorun commands are generally stored in autorun.inf files and can launch installation programs or other routines.
+Autorun commands are stored in autorun.inf files and can launch installation programs or other routines.
 When *Enabled*, Administrators can change the default autorun behavior on a device that runs Windows Vista or later.
 Behavior can be set to: a) completely disable autorun commands, or b) revert back to pre-Windows Vista behavior of automatically executing the autorun command.
 When set to *Disabled* or *Not Configured*, devices that run Windows Vista or later prompt the user as to whether an autorun command should run.
   - **Default**: Do not execute

 - **Auto play mode**